Aliases for HCRTR1 Gene

 GeneCards Summary for HCRTR1 Gene

-HCRTR1 (Hypocretin (Orexin) Receptor 1) is a Protein Coding gene.
-Diseases associated with HCRTR1 include pertussis and sleep disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and orexin receptor activity.
-An important paralog of this gene is NPFFR1.
+HCRTR1 (Hypocretin Receptor 1) is a Protein Coding gene.
+Diseases associated with HCRTR1 include Narcolepsy and Rohhad.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide hormone binding.
+An important paralog of this gene is HCRTR2.

-The OX1 receptors, also known as hypocretin receptor 1, are located primarily in the ventromedial hypothalamus, locus coeruleus, median raphe, hippocampus and taenia tecta where they are thought to regulate sleep-wakefulness and energy homeostasis.
-The OX1 receptor displays higher affinity for Orexin A over Orexin B. The human OX1 receptor gene has been localized to chromosome 1 (1p33).
+The OX1 receptors, also known as hypocretin receptor 1, are located primarily in the ventromedial hypothalamus, locus coeruleus, median raphe, hippocampus and taenia tecta where they are thought to regulate sleep-wakefulness and energy homeostasis, particularly food intake.